web-platform-tests/rfcs/rfcs/additional_cypto_cbor_libs.md

 A CBOR JavaScript implementation: https://github.com/paroga/cbor-js/blob/master/cbor.js

 The HPKE and CBOR libraries are used by test code to decrypt and decode data coming from JavaScript APIs to verify their contents, and used by test code to encode and encrypt response data.
+These libraries and all of their included dependencies are MIT licensed.

 ## Risks